papa-ogen/craven-dashboard/README.md

 # Dashboard - Your daily credential library
 Simple tool for storing your most common urls, usernames and passwords.
 It's **not** meant for secure password storing but a help tool for people using a lot of different URLs and credentials.

+## Demo
+Go to http://db.craven-studio.com/demo.html to try it out!

 ## Installation
 * Download source code.
 * Create a config.js file in root folder: